 There is no American automobile more controversial than this one.
-It’s the car that launched the career of Ralph Nader and led directly to the passage of the first federal safety legislation.
-Automotive writer Michael Lamm called it a martyr; others said it should never have been built at all.
+It’s the car that launched the career of Ralph Nader and led directly to the passage of the first U.S. federal safety legislation.
+Automotive historian Michael Lamm called this car a martyr; others said it should never have been built at all.
 It was flawed, at least in its original iteration, but it was also one of the most daring cars GM has ever built.
 We’re talking about the Chevrolet Corvair.

 Author’s Note: The original version of this article was written in 2007.
 It has been extensively revised and expanded, adding new information and correcting various factual errors.

 Once upon a time, Chevrolet, Ford, and Plymouth were known collectively as “The Low-Priced Three.”
 That did not, however, mean that their cars were particularly small by the standards of the rest of the world.
 In 1934, for example, a Chevrolet Master Six was 175 inches (4,445 mm) long on a 112-inch (2,845mm) wheelbase; the dimensions of the contemporary Ford and Plymouth were very similar.
 The Chevrolet weighed perhaps 3,200 lb (1,450 kg) at the curb and was powered by a 207 cu. in.
 (3,389 cc) six, which would have made it a very expensive proposition in England, France, or Italy, with those countries’ displacement-based taxable horsepower rules.
 Furthermore, the car and its engine would grow progressively bigger.
 Thanks to the pressures of the annual model change and the constant one-upmanship of its key rivals, the 1942 Chevrolets — the last available before America entered World War II — were more than a foot and a half (527 mm) longer than their 1934 ancestors.
 With the greater size came greater weight, more power, and a steady erosion of fuel economy.